How to Paint Interior RV Walls

 Once everything is primed, go through and putty any missed holes and caulk any visible gaps.
 You want to make sure all caulking is done before painting because a lot of caulk brands will yellow with UV exposure.

 Plan your RV renovation accordingly – you need to wait 24-48 hours before applying your first coat of paint.

 Important: Do not skip priming!
 This step is important so that your paint doesn’t flake or scratch off in time.

-Let your first coat dry for about 24-48 hours, then apply a second coat in the same manner.
+Let your first coat of paint dry for about 24-48 hours, then apply a second coat in the same manner.
 Again, wait 24-48 hours, and once the second coat is dry, be sure to lightly sand and wipe down between the coats.

 Be careful with the freshly painted walls for about 2 weeks.
-They take a while to cure and have a durable finish fully.
+They take a while to fully cure and have a durable finish.